janessaperry/press-start-client/README.md

 3. Set up .env with necessary environment variables

-   - example .env files included in repos
+   - Example .env files included in repos

 4. Configure databases

-   - Create a local databse named press_start (or however you have named it in your server side .env file)
+   - Create a local database named press_start (or however you have named it in your server side .env file)
    - Run migration and seeds
      - npm run db:migrate
      - npm run db:seed